»The Team

 Louise Thomas

-Louise Thomas joined Chapman University as Director of Keyboard Collaborative Arts and is currently Associate Dean for Academic Affairs in the College of Performing Arts.
-Born in Ireland, Louise Thomas studied at Trinity College, Dublin and at the Hochschule für Musik und Theater in Hannover, Germany.
-As a pianist, she has concertized extensively throughout Europe, North America and Asia at significant concert venues, including in Italy, as a prize-winner both at the Annual International Music Competition and Festival in Ibla-Ragusa, Sicily and the International Piano Competition, Città di Senigallia.
-Louise Thomas has been on the faculty at several summer programs, including La Fabbrica in Tuscany.
-She is currently expanding her research in the performance of art-song to include the musicalization of Italian poetry.
-She regularly concertizes with violinist Elizabeth Pitcairn, who performs on the legendary “Red Mendelssohn” Stradivarius.
-She also appears on chamber music and contemporary music programs throughout the US and internationally.
+Louise Thomas joined Chapman University as Director of Keyboard Collaborative Arts and presently serves as Associate Vice President for Undergraduate Education and Student Success.
+Born in Ireland, she pursued music studies at Trinity College Dublin and the Hochschule für Musik und Theater in Hannover, Germany, where her training integrated rigorous performance practice with scholarly inquiry.
+An internationally active pianist, Dr. Thomas has performed across Europe, North America, and Asia at major concert venues, garnering critical recognition as a prize-winner at the Annual International Music Competition and Festival in Ibla-Ragusa, Sicily, and the International Piano Competition, Città di Senigallia.
+Her faculty appointments include distinguished summer programs such as La Fabbrica in Tuscany, where she has contributed to the cultivation of emerging artists within cross-cultural and interdisciplinary frameworks.
+Her research engages with the performance of art song as a site of intertextual dialogue, with recent work examining the processes and aesthetics involved in the musicalization of Italian poetry.
+This inquiry reflects a broader commitment to integrating literary analysis, linguistic nuance, and performance-based methodologies.
+In addition to her scholarly activities, Dr. Thomas maintains an active collaborative piano career, most notably with violinist Elizabeth Pitcairn, who performs on the legendary “Red Mendelssohn” Stradivarius, and she appears frequently in chamber music and contemporary music programs across the United States and internationally.

 Justin Walsh